JU-DEV-Bootcamps/ERAS-FE/.github/pull_request_template.md

 - [ ] Is user input sanitized to prevent XSS attacks?
 - [ ] Are all dependencies necessary and up-to-date?

+## Design Checklist
+- [ ] Most important content is be visible on all screen sizes
+- [ ] Space is properly used on all screen sizes
+- [ ] Texts are properly displayed on all sizes (lines around 40 em, no overflows)
+- [ ] Design follows accesibility guidelines
+- [ ] Only relative units are used (vw, vh, ems or %)
+- [ ] Only modern layout techniques are used (flexbox and grid)
+- [ ] Large touch targets on mobile (minumim tap size: 48px X 48px)

 ## Related Issues